huu4ontocord/KeyedVectorsANN/README.md

 # KeyedVectorsANN
-Word2Vec + ANN + Trimmed GoogleNewsVec - Fast and lightweight
+Word2Vec + pysparnn ANN + Trimmed GoogleNewsVec - Fast and lightweight
 Extension of gensim's KeyedVectors using pysparnn's approximate nearest neighber indexer.
 Depends on gensim, numpy, sklearn and scipy.
 Also includes a utility to load Google News' vector and collapse down to a manageable size.
 Copyright (C) 2017 Hiep Huu Nguyen <ontocord@gmail.com>